ProxLock/ProxLock-Demo/README.md

 ## License

-These are sample projects for demonstration purposes.
+These are sample projects for demonstration purposes licensed under the [MIT License](LICENSE).